emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Optional*: `true | false | quick_deny_anonymous`

-  Set <code>true</code> (default) to enable client authentication on this listener, the authentication process goes through the configured authentication chain.
+  Set `true` (default) to enable client authentication on this listener, the authentication process goes through the configured authentication chain.
-When set to <code>false</code> to allow any clients with or without authentication information such as username or password to log in.
+When set to `false` to allow any clients with or without authentication information such as username or password to log in.
-When set to <code>quick_deny_anonymous</code>, it behaves like when set to <code>true</code>, but clients will be denied immediately without going through any authenticators if <code>username</code> is not provided.
+When set to `quick_deny_anonymous`, it behaves like when set to `true`, but clients will be denied immediately without going through any authenticators if `username` is not provided.
 This is useful to fence off anonymous clients early.